LiCybora/PuchiQuery/README.md

 your locale code then I will merge it.
 You may also direct edit the existing json if you think the existing translation is wrong, and I will look for it.
 All translated works will be credited by your GitHub name.

+## License
+The project (code) is released under AGPLv3.0, while all image resources are copyrighted and not owned by me are excluded from the free license.